ModaMortgages Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software optimises the way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on ModaMortgages’s changes.
-Notwithstanding that utilising COMPLETIONmonitor is not a condition for acceptance on the ModaMortgages panel, demonstrating you can remain up to date with ModaMortgages’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, protect your firm’s panel status.
+This software is the only way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on ModaMortgages’s changes.
+Even though utilising the tool is not a condition for being on the ModaMortgages panel, demonstrating you can stay up to date with ModaMortgages’s Handbook requirements is an excellent support to your panel application and, more importantly, safeguard your panel status.

-COMPLETIONmonitor generates real-time alerts, automatically produces regulatory and CQS reports, and will increase your firm's efficiency.
-In addition it is user friendly, cost-effective and, for some firms, leads to a PII saving.
+COMPLETIONmonitor generates real-time alerts, automatically produces COLP and CQS reports, and will increase your firm's efficiency.
+In addition it is simply to use, cost-effective and, for many firms, leads to reduced PII premiums.

 Find a Law Firm approved by ModaMortgages

-Lenders often change their requirements.
+Mortgage companies frequently change their requirements.
 The UK Finance Lenders’ Handbook requirements from ModaMortgages are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes